witheve/docs/drafts/guides/quickstart.md

   student.age := age
 ```

-Here we introduce the `if-then` expression.
-As an expression, Eve's `if-then` returns a value.
-In our case, we want the expression to return an age.
-If the `#student` already has an age (as is the case for `@Celia`), then return that age.
-Students who do not satisfy the condition move on to the next branch of the expression, which state that if the student has a `grade`, return the grade + 6. **In Eve, whitespace matters for expressions**, so `student.grade + 6` is legitimate, while `student.grade+6` is an error.

-In the action phase, we introduce the action operator set `:=`, which sets an attribute to a specified value regardless of what it was before the block executed.
+This block selects all students, and uses `if-then` to conditionally set the student's age.
+If the student already has an age, we set it to that.
+Otherwise, if the student has a grade, we can calculate the age.
+We set the value on an attribute with the `:=` operator, which sets an attribute to a specified value regardless of what it was before the block executed.
 That value can be anything, from a number, to a string, to another record.

-Another important class of expressions in Eve are aggregate, which take a set of values and turn them into a single value.
+An important class of expressions in Eve are aggregates, which take a set of values and turn them into a single value.
 This is akin to the "fold" or "reduce" function in many language.
 Let's count the total number of `#students` in the school district:

 ```
 match
   students = [#student]
   total-students = count[given: students]
-bind
+bind @browser
   [#div text: "{{total-students}} are in the school district"]
 ```

-Notice the new syntax for `count`.
-Count is like a function in other languages because it has a return value, but in actuality it is the same as any other record; `total = count[given: students]` is shorthand for `[@count #function given: students, value: total]`.
+Notice the syntax for `count`.
+Count is like a function in other languages because it has a return value, so it can be used inline in expressions.
+But in actuality it is the same as any other record in Eve; `total = count[given: students]` is shorthand for `[@count #function given: students, value: total]`.

 One special thing about functions and aggregates in general are that the arguments are explicit.
 This means you can pass in arguments in any order, and you can provide optional arguments or alternative calling patterns.
 For instance, count has an optional argument `per` that allows you group the output: